 Why Continuous Rod Tiedown Systems?

-Seismic and wind events are serious threats to structural integrity and safety.
+Seismic and wind events are serious threats to structural integrity and occupant safety.
 All wood-framed buildings need to be designed to resist shearwall overturning and roof-uplift forces.
 For one- and two-story structures, connectors (straps, hurricane ties and holdowns) have been the traditional answer.
-With the growth in multi-story wood-framed structures, however, rod systems have become an increasingly popular load restraint solution.
+With the growth in mid-rise, wood-framed structures, however, rod systems have become an increasingly popular lateral and uplift restraint solution.

 Multi-story structures present complicated design challenges.
-Frequently, the structures have larger windows and entrances, providing less space for traditional restraint systems.
+Frequently, the structures have larger windows and door openings, providing less space for traditional restraint systems.
 For all these reasons, there is increased need for restraint systems that can meet multi-story structural demands without sacrificing installation efficiency or cost considerations.

 Continuous rod tiedown systems are able to answer these demands by restraining both lateral and uplift loads, while maintaining reasonable costs on material and labor.
 Instead of using metal connector brackets as in a holdown system, continuous rod tiedown systems consist of a combination of rods, coupler nuts, bearing plates and shrinkage-compensation devices.
 These all work together to create a continuous load path to the foundation.

-Contact a Simpson Strong-Tie representative for help designing your Strong-Rod™ continuous rod tiedown solution.
+Contact a Simpson Strong-Tie representative for help designing your Strong-Rod™ continuous rod tiedown solution or call (800) 999-5099.

 Tension Forces Resisted by Continuous Rod Tiedown Systems